splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sck.md

 ## Install Splunk OpenTelemetry Collector with HELM for Splunk Observability for Kubernetes

-To run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below
+To run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the following description:

 ```bash
 microk8s helm3 install sck